-Choosing a penny board
+Choosing a plastic skateboard

-Pennyboards are very similar in dimensions, differences are mostly in colour designs, wheels, brands and price.
+Plastic skateboards are very similar in dimensions, differences are mostly in colour designs, wheels, brands and price.
 We can say – higher the price, better the quality of the material, workmanship, above-standard graphic design (print, chrom), LED lights on the board or wheels.

-Are penny boards suitable for beginners?
+Are plastic skateboards suitable for beginners?

-Rider’s weight and cornering
+Rider’s weight and turns

 Construction and shapes